 “Because she ‘didn’t like them,’” Sir John mocked in a high-pitched voice.

-“No, in fact, Emelisse believed them to be contemptuous of the women’s place in the household and she could not bear it, so I can sympathize with that.”
+“No, in fact, Emelisse believed them to be contemptuous of the women’s place in the household and she could not bear it.”

 “Were they?
 Contemptuous?”